What Is The State Animal Of Washington

 Lady Washington

-state ship The legislature designated the Lady Washington as the official transport of the state of Washington in 2007.
+The legislature designated the Lady Washington as the official transport of the state of Washington in 2007.

 Congenital over a two-year menses and launched on March 7, 1989, the transport was built in Aberdeen by the Grays Harbor Historical Seaport Authority.
 Master shipwrights from all over the Pacific Northwest constructed her near the confluence of the Wishkah and Chehalis rivers.
 The Lady Washington is based in Aberdeen.